emqxarchive/emqx-docs-en/source/config.rst

     rpc.socket_keepalive_count = 9

 ----------------------------
-Log parameter configuration
+Log Parameter Configuration
 ----------------------------

-Log output location, that can be set to write to the terminal or write to the file:
+Log output location, it can be set to write to the terminal or write to the file:

 .. code-block:: properties